 Simple when you know how 😉

 My free G.L.A.D.
 Anabolic Diet will allow anyone to easily reach this relatively high protein requirement.
-Also make sure you download my free book of bodybuilding meal plans; it contains daily menus from 1600-3600 Calories, all high-protein, all the hard work done for you.

 If, however, your goal is to burn fat while fueling muscle growth at the same time, ‘Total Six Pack Abs‘ reveals the full diet and workout routine that’ll get you RIPPED in the shortest amount of time possible!

 Here are answers to the most frequently asked questions I get about how much protein per day you need to build muscle.

 I heard that studies suggest 0.82g per pound, not 1g per pound.